reinvantveer/reinvantveer.github.io/_posts/2019-05-05-tizen-web-apps-using-node-and-webpack.md

 Also, I found that connecting the watch through [Galaxy Watch Designer](https://developer.samsung.com/galaxy-watch/design/watch-designer/) was the most stable way.
 You click the 'Run on device' button on the top right (also reached through shortcut F9) which allows you to scan for the S3 Frontier, which will take some more patience.
 All in all, it's a pretty meagre development experience, but it works.
 That's just getting it connected, though.
 You'll have to persevere some more, if you have a non-WiFi watch.
 The workflow that seems to work in a repeatable fashion is like:

-- Connect the Android phone to your dev laptop.
+1. Connect the Android phone to your dev laptop.
 Make sure the watch is paired with the phone in use and that the phone is in developer mode.
-- Have the Samsung Wear app running
+1. Have the Samsung Wear app running on your phone
-- Reset the watch by powering down and up again
+1. Reset the watch by powering down and up again
-- Open the Galaxy Watch Designer application on the dev laptop.
+1. Open the Galaxy Watch Designer application on the dev laptop.
 Hit F9, which will open up a menu box.
-- Select the Android phone listed there by clicking on it.
+1. Select the Android phone listed there by clicking on it.
-- This will open up the `sdboverbt` app on your phone.
-Connect the watch over bluetooth by hitting the 'connect' button and selecting the watch item in the list.
+1. This will open up the `sdboverbt` app on your phone.
+Connect the watch over bluetooth by hitting the 'SELECT DEVICE FOR DEBUGGING' button and selecting the watch item in the list.
-- The Galaxy Watch Designer application will appear to do nothing.
+1. The Galaxy Watch Designer application will appear to do nothing.
 Click the phone item in the Run on Device menu again.
 Click on "Scan devices".
-- Develop a vague sense of "this isn't working" and select the phone item again.
+1. Develop a vague sense of "this isn't working" and select the phone item again.
 Click "Scan devices again".
-- The Galaxy Watch Designer application seems to get stuck for a split second, then shows a popup informing you that having the watch connected over bluetooth over a prolonged period can drain the battery on the watch.
+1. The Galaxy Watch Designer application seems to get stuck for a split second, then shows a popup informing you that having the watch connected over bluetooth over a prolonged period can drain the battery on the watch.
+1. If the above steps fail to produce a working connection, reiterate from 1.

 - You're in!